mmlevinson/hyperComponents/src/content/docs/about/tailwind.md

 ### Extracting your Tailwind styles into a local constant

-The solution I have migrated to is to extract these long, verbose class lists into a local `tw` constant in the Astro [Component Script](https://docs.astro.build/en/basics/astro-components/#the-component-script) and then interpolate the properties of that constant into the HTML markup just as you would with any other local constant.
+The solution I have migrated to is to extract these long, verbose class lists into a local `tw` constant in the Astro [Component Script](https://docs.astro.build/en/basics/astro-components/#the-component-script) and then reference the properties of that constant into the HTML markup just as you would with any other local constant.

-Here is the same example of Tailwind styling using this alternative approach.
+Here is the same example as above but using this alternative approach.

 ```astro title="Astro component"  "export"
 ---